 Hands down, I think brown girls get a bad rap when it comes to how we understand our worth, goodness, and positioning in society.
 And for all intents and purpose, so does money: Everyone wants it, talks about it, dreams about it, but rarely knows how to handle it with care and purpose.

-So when I created this site, I wanted to make sure that I told the truth about both.
+So when I created The Frugal Feminista, I wanted to make sure that I told the truth and nothing but the truth about black women and money.
 No where on the web will you find a site that simultaneously helps brown girls heal, deepen, and strengthen not only their relationship with themselves, but also with their money.
 It’s an ambitious mission, but one I feel completely committed and qualified to do.

-Since 2013, I’ve worked with thousands of women as a writer, coach, consultant, and speaker on helping black women break free from the money blocks and personal hurdles that keep them from being happy, wealthy, and brave.
+Since 2013, I’ve worked with thousands of women as a writer, coach, consultant, and speaker on helping black women break up with being broke, break free from the money blocks and personal hurdles that keep them from financial confidence, living a debt free life, and owning their piece of financial peace.
 On top of that, I’ve partnered with a number of brands to spread this message.
 From Prudential to Chrysler to Dove to Dryel, The Frugal Feminista has worked with quality brands with campaigns that align with our mission: financial empowerment and personal development that is authentic, kind, and thoughtful.

 One of my greatest hopes is that the content on The Frugal Feminista makes you feel like you’ve just finished a loooong, cool glass of lemonade.
 I hope the writing and messages make you smack your lips, throw your head back, and come back for seconds.

 I want you to feel that good.
 That poured into.

 Here are a few articles to get you started!